LaVeyan Satanism: Differences with other beliefs

 LaVeyan Satanism is "rational", without belief in a supernatural Satan, in stark contrast to the "Theistic Satanism" of group such as the Temple of Set.
 Not all rational Satanists follow LaVey.
 The Satanic Temple (TST) was founded in 2013 as a reaction to the "culture war" (particularly in the United States) over abortion, gun politics, separation of church and state, privacy, recreational drug use, homosexuality, censorship, and the political success of the shrinking population (in recent decades) of traditionalists and conservatives.
 Reportedly the "most prominent" Satanic organization "in terms of both size and public activity" (as of late 2023), the growth of the Temple has been explained by increasing interest among secular non-theists in "left-wing" social activism against Christian conservative power and in favor of separation of church and state, reproductive rights, and transgender rights, that has come at the expense of ignoring the LaVeyan focus on "getting what you want for yourself" selfishness and elitism.

-Relations with non-Satanists

-For a number of reasons LaVey's Satanism achieved "a measure of social legitimization" and established for themselves an image as a "legitimate, conventional, and nonthreatening religious entity", at least in the United States (according to researchers Taub and Nelson).
-As "establishment" Satanists they are hedonistic and self-centered, but are not sanctioned by the law provided they appear to be operating within the law.

-Mainstream modern society has lost belief in the supernatural and so "find it difficult to take seriously" those who in an earlier era might have been burned at the stake.